 State College criminal defense lawyer Jason S. Dunkle answers many questions that are routinely asked by clients about the ARD program.
 Attorney Dunkle has experience in representing people charged with DUI and many other criminal offenses such as Drug Possession and Furnishing Alcohol to Minors.
 Crimes such as these are often considered for participation in the ARD program.
+Below are some links to the some common ARD questions:

 - What is ARD?